hc8756/PLT-project/README.md

 ## Team members: Anita Bui-Martinez (adb2221) and Ashley Cho (hc3455)

 ### To run:
-make sure python is installed <br/>
+Ensure python is installed <br/>
-run `python scanner.py`
-or run the shell script
+You can do this on Windows or Mac by downloading from: https://www.python.org/downloads/ <br/> run `python scanner.py` or run the shell script
 `./run_lexer.sh`